-Sometimes people choose to increase a 5-minute process time for certain jams and jellies to 10 minutes so that they do not have to pre-sterilize the jars.
+Sometimes people choose to increase a 5-minute process time for certain jellied and pickled products to 10 minutes so that they do not have to pre-sterilize the jars.
 The extra process time is not harmful to most gels and spoilage should not be an issue as long as the filled jars get a full 10-minute treatment in boiling water.
 (And remember your altitude to increase this process time as needed.)

 National Center for Home Food Preservation